Kevincripe/SDEV_220_Final_Project_Team_3/README.md

    ```

    This will start the Django development server, typically running on http://127.0.0.1:8000/.
 Open your web browser and access the application at this address.
+   This app is running in Debut=False as we are not truly deploying this application here.

 **Additional Notes:**